Tokyo Subway & Hong Kong MTR, Two of the Top MRT Or Subway Systems in Asia

 It has now expanded to 13 lines and 290 stations and operated by two companies, Tokyo Metro that has nine lines, and Toei Subway that has the other four lines.

-Despite the somewhat complicated mesh and size of its metro and commuter lines, Tokyo subway moves its 35 million people quite efficiently.
+Despite the complicated mesh and size of its metro and commuter lines (see Tokyo subway map below), Tokyo subway moves its 35 million people efficiently.
 But it can be notoriously crowded during peak hours.
 In fact, it is overloaded by more than 100% of its designed capacity.
 On some lines, it can be as much as 190%.

-If you are a tourist, plan your journey on the subway to be between 10 am and 5 pm and you will be assured of at least a good standing space, if not, a seat.
-Tokyo subway's rush hours, as in most major cities in the world, are between 7.30 am to 9.30 am and 5.30 pm to 7.30 pm.
+If you are a tourist, plan your journey on the subway to be between 10 am and 5 pm and you will be assured of a good standing space, if not, a seat.
+Tokyo subway rush hour like in most major cities in the world are between 7.30 am to 9.30 am and 5.30 pm to 7.30 pm.

-If you are one to experience something different and be caught and squashed in Tokyo subway rush hours, then this is it.
-You might even be pushed by those men in white gloves, also known as Oshiya or ‘pushers’ into the crowded trains.
+If you are one to experience something different and be caught and squashed in Tokyo subway rush hour, then this is it.
+You might even be pushed by those men in white gloves also known as Oshiya or ‘pushers’, into the crowded trains.
 The maddest place to experience this is at Shinjuku Station.
 Have fun!